e-gov/TARA-Doku/TechnicalSpecification.md

 Figure 3.
 Redirect request

 The user chooses an authentication method.
-The selection is transferred to the server component of TARA by a HTTP request **3a**.
+The selection is transferred to the server component of TARA by an HTTP request **3a**.

 This is followed by an authentication dialogue based on the authentication method selected by the user.
 In the authentication dialogue, several messages may be exchanged between the browser and the server component of TARA and several redirections may be completed.
 For example, in the case of cross-border authentication, the user is redirected several times to reach an authentication service of a foreign country.
 These requests and responses are referred to as “…” in the Figure.

 The authentication dialogue terminates and the user must be redirected back to the client application.

-The server component of TARA sends a HTTP response body **3b** to the browser which includes a redirection order for redirecting the user to the client application.
+The server component of TARA sends an HTTP response body **3b** to the browser which includes a redirection order for redirecting the user to the client application.

-The browser completes the redirection order **3b** by sending a HTTP request **4a** to the server component of the client application (redirect request).
+The browser completes the redirection order **3b** by sending an HTTP request **4a** to the server component of the client application (redirect request).

 The redirect request includes the result of the authentication process (the person was or was not identified).
 The redirect request is described in detail in a separate section below.